-Where To Eat With A Third-Tier FriendWhen you rope yourself into a meal with a friend you don’t see too often, use this list.
+Where To Eat With A Third-Tier FriendWhen you rope yourself into dinner with a friend you don’t see too often, use this list.

 After several fictitious bouts of illness and friends' birthdays, it’s finally happening: you’re meeting up with a third-tier friend.
 Legally, you don’t have to hang out with this person.
 But socially, you’re obligated.
-So whether you accidentally talked your way into meeting up with a work colleague or someone you had jury duty with who seemed really nice at the time and now is maybe weirder in hindsight, use this list of places for a meal that won’t cost too much or take too long.
+So whether you accidentally talked your way into meeting up with a work colleague or someone you had jury duty with who seemed really nice at the time and now is maybe more weird in hindsight, use this list of places for a dinner that won’t cost too much or take too long.

 You don’t really know a great deal about this person, apart from that theirs is a lager and a pack of ready salted.
 In that case, going to the pub makes the most sense for all involved.
 The Canton Arms is an old-school-feeling gastropub in Stockwell that makes homely, Mediterranean-influenced food in its casual dining room, and killer toasties upfront in the bar area.
 You know what you’re getting in a place like this, which is helpful when you don’t know the person you’re with all that well.

 Nothing says ‘we’re here for a good time, not a long time’ like an eff-off sandwich filled with ham hock, piccalilli, and shoestring fries, alongside a couple of beers and a stroll back to Finsbury Park.
 That’s what will happen if you go to Max’s Sandwich Shop in Stroud Green, an ideal focaccia and fun-filled venue for someone you think could be a second-tier or more friend.
 Now you just need to break some bread (and a few glasses) with them to find out.